catseye/ALPACA/doc/ALPACA.markdown

 cellular automata.

-The language described herein is mostly compatible with the legacy version (0.9x) of the language as it has existed for many years, with only some additions and only a small number of backwards-incompatible changes, and it is entirely backwards-compatible with version 1.0.
+The language described herein is mostly compatible with the legacy version (0.9x) of the language as it has existed for many years (since 1998), with only some additions and only a small number of backwards- incompatible changes, and it is entirely backwards-compatible with version 1.0 (released 2013).

 The reference implementation of ALPACA version 1.1 that accompanies this specification is included in the ALPACA reference distribution.